-Hungary: METAR premium based-system’s tender completed21.
-October 2020. / SEE Energy News
+Hungary: METAR premium based-system’s tender completed, SEE Energy News

 RES producers have to sell their electricity on the market, but they can apply for a so-called “green” premium.
 The green premium is granted through a tendering process except for those producers with installed capacity between 0.5 MW and 1 MW, which can apply for the green premium at a state-approved fixed price of 0.07 euros/kWh as of 2020.
 In Hungary, state subsidies for electricity production from renewable sources are available through the METAR premium-based system.
 As opposed to the former KAT system, which was based on feed-in tariffs and was open for applications until the end of 2017, “green” electricity producers are not entitled to the mandatory purchase of their electricity, except producers with installed capacity of less than 0.5 MW.